nkohen/IUGradMathCrashCourse/README.md

 We will learn basic coding through a [series of exercises](exercises.md) that I have collected.
 These exercises begin with simple tasks whose primary purpose is to get you familiar with the basic structure and syntax of programs in a few different programming languages.
 You can decide for yourself which problems seem interesting and even propose your own exercises.

 In the beginning it will suffice to attempt solutions to these exercises within [online code editors](#online-editors) (make sure to save your code on your computer though), and you can get started right away without any installation!
 But it will quickly become benificial to [install an Integrated Development Environment (IDE)](#installation) and write code locally on your own computer.
 Solutions will then be posted here, on this GitHub repository, as pull requests which your peers and I (and some other developers on occasion) will review and give feedback (for correctness as well as clarity and style/design).
 Note that you are allowed and encouraged to seek help on all of these exercises both from other people and the internet.
+If you have not yet installed git on your computer, you can submit solutions directly to me and I will push them onto this repository for review for you.

 You are also encouraged (when it makes sense) to look at, and even improve upon, other's solutions and see how fast and/or how simply/clearly you can solve each problem you attempt.
 One of the goals here is to learn multiple programming languages so, for example, if you are attempting a problem with the intention primarily of getting the hang of a new language, it is completly alright to simply transpose a solution from another language.